spatie/calendar-links/README.md

 // Generate a link to create an event on outlook.com calendar echo $link->webOutlook();

+// Generate a link to create an event on outlook.office.com calendar echo $link->office365();

 // Generate a data uri for an ics file (for iCal & Outlook) echo $link->ics();